crankyoldgit/IRremoteESP8266/README.md

 ## Contributing
 If you want to contribute to this project:
-- Report bugs and errors
+- Report bugs and errors ,adding the dump if possible .
 - Ask for enhancements
 - Create issues and pull requests
 - Tell other people about this library